What Does Pride and Prejudice Mean?

 3: delight or elation arising from some act, possession, or relationship”

-Meaning of Pride by Jane Austin: Darcy’s Pride
+Meaning of Pride by Jane Austen: Darcy’s Pride

 On the other hand, his pride was understandable because the way he was brought up, anyone can expect such behavior from him.
 His pride was because of his wealth and social status.
 He is used to being treated as a social superior because of his social rank of his family, and social codes of behavior at that time ensure that such people should be treated with respect by those who have lower social status.

-However, Darcy’s pride is noticeable when he participates at local ball.
-His remarks towards Elizabeth and others make it clear that he sees himself as superior to the others at ball.
+However, Darcy’s pride is noticeable when he takes part at the local ball.
+His remarks towards Elizabeth and others clarify that he sees himself as superior to the others at the ball.
 When Mr. Bingley ask him to dance with any of the girls, he says, “There is not another woman in the room, whom it would not be a punishment for me to stand up [dance] with.”
 Remarks like this indicate that he does not find the girl at the ball attractive or sophisticated enough to meet his high standards.